 Over the past year, Pixlr has mixed things up and moved the majority of its AI features to the rejigged Pixlr X app.
 And you know what?
 It really works.
 In the screenshot above, I used the AI Cutout feature to remove the original background and the generative Backdrop feature to create a new, vibrant one.
 It's also got a solid face swap, object removal, and generative fill tools, as well as a separate AI image generator.

 If you liked the former design-focused Pixlr X, it's been rebranded as Pixlr Designer.
 The Photoshop-like Pixlr E is still available, as are the AI-powered Remove bg and the bulk editing Batch Editor.
-You can swap between them as you need and are all useful in their own way.
+You can swap between them as you need, and they're all useful in their own way.

 But the biggest thing Pixlr has going for it is the price.
 It's one of the cheapest AI photo editor apps out there, and you can use a limited version of most AI features on the free plan.